-Ingredients for the sauce: 2 tbsp olive oil 3-4 cloves of garlic, minced 1 small white or sweet red onion, minced fine a few dashes of oregano, basil, Italian seasonings,black pepper 1/2 tsp. salt 1/4 tsp. sugar 3-4 tomatoes, grated 1 tbsp tomato paste Heat a sauce pan with the olive oil.
+Ingredients for the sauce: 1 tbsp olive oil 2-3 cloves of garlic, minced 1/2 small white or sweet red onion, minced fine a few dashes of oregano, basil, Italian seasonings,black pepper 1/2 tsp. salt 1/4 tsp. sugar 3-4 tomatoes, grated 1 tbsp tomato paste (this is optional--if you boil the tomato sauce down slowly and long enough, you won't need anything else to thicken the sauce) Heat a sauce pan with the olive oil.
 Add the minced garlic and onion, and saute until soft and fragrant.
-Add the herbs and stir, then add the tomatoes and tomato paste.
+Add the herbs and stir, then add the tomatoes and, if you want, the tomato paste (this is the canned stuff, which in Morocco is sold most familiarly under the brand "Aisha".
 Stir well, then simmer until a nice workable consistency, not too thick or too watery.
 Preheat the oven to 400 degrees Fahrenheit, or about 205 degrees Celsius.
-Saute enough vegetables, like green or red peppers, garlic, or onion so that each slice has a bit of vegetables...you don't want the pizza to be too wet, so a little goes a long way.
-When the dough has risen to twice its original size, punch it down, and sprinkle a handful of coarse semolina flour or cornmeal on the pan.
+Ingredients for toppings (optional): green (and/or red) peppers black olives anchovies capers sausage or salami piccante (pepperoni) Saute enough vegetables, like green or red peppers, garlic, or onion so that each slice has a bit of vegetables...you don't want the pizza to be too wet, so a little goes a long way.
+Don't overdue it...you want to keep the color of the vegetables, especially if you're using a mixture of red and green peppers.
+When the dough has risen to twice its original size, punch it down, and sprinkle a handful of coarse semolina flour or cornmeal or flour on the pan.
+Dust the top of the flattened dough with a little flour to make rolling it easier.
 Roll out the dough to thinly cover the pan.
 OK, now if you want to pre-cook the dough, then coat it with a bit of olive oil, and put in the oven for just a few minutes, until the dough starts to blister and form a crust--you don't want it to be brown.
 Remove the crusted dough.
 Ladle the sauce on and spread it around.

 Grate mozzarella cheese (I like to use both low-moisture mozzarella and the traditional boules of buffalo-milk mozzarella) and sprinkle parmesan cheese over the top.
 Don't overdo it on the cheese--that's a classic American mistake.
 There should be enough, but it shouldn't be smothered in gloppy moozzarell'.
 Add the sauteed vegetables, and maybe even some black olives if you want.
 Add one anchovy to each slice.
 If your friends don't like anchovies, find some new friends.
 Sprinkle a few more of the herbs over the pizza: basil, oregano, thyme, rosemary Bake until the cheese is fully melted and just starting to brown.
 Remove, sprinkle with some minced red chili pepper flakes to taste, and serve.